-Although correlations are noted between lateral variation in density distribution in the crust and observations such as plate dynamics and the localisation of large earthquakes and recent deformation, the causes of these observations must be further investigated.
-Planned future modelling will look closer at the features of the crust by creating thermal and rheological models to investigate the driving forces behind the observed correlations, and potentially helping to better explain trends noted in this work.
+Although correlations are noted between lateral variation in density distribution in the crust and observations such as plate dynamics and the localization of seismicity and deformation, the causes of these observations can not necessarily be constrained.
+Planned future modelling work will look closer at the features of the crust by creating thermal and rheological models to give further explanation as to the driving forces behind the observed correlations, potentially helping to better explain trends noted in this work.
 Work is also progressing on constraining deeper structures in the region, such as the mantle, allowing for better constraints on crustal features in the future.

-Although the generated model fits the observed gravity well across almost all of the modelled region, it represents a simplified version of the geology below the surface that is not able to account for all the complexity of the real world and as such, inaccuracies within the model exist.
-Additionally, whilst the location of density domains in the model remains a non-unique solution, efforts were made to minimise errors by using seismic data and indications from previous modelling (see Input Data section) to constrain the densities within each layer and density domain boundaries.
-Although these uncertainties cannot fully be accounted for, by only dealing with features and trends appropriate to the scale of the model they are severely mitigated.
-At the scale of the Alps and their forelands as described in this work, irrespective of localised changes to surface heights or densities, the overall trends identified would not be altered.
+Although the generated model fits the observed gravity well across almost all of the modelled region, it represents a simplified version of the geology below the surface that is not able to account for all the complexity of the real world equivalent and as such, inaccuracies within the generated model exist.
+Additionally, whilst the location of density domains in the generated model remains a non-unique solution, efforts were made to minimise errors by using seismic data and indications from previous modelling work to constrain the densities within each layer and density domain boundaries.
+Whilst these uncertainties cannot fully be accounted for, by only dealing with features and trends appropriate to the scale of the modelling work they are severely https://doi.org/10.5194/se-2019-115 Preprint.
+Discussion started: 11 July 2019 mitigated.
+At the scale of the Alps and their forelands as described in this work, irrespective of localised changes to surface heights or densities, the overall trends identified in this work would not be altered.

-6 Conclusions
+6 Conclusion

-By creating the first gravity constrained, 3D structural and density model of the lithosphere focused on the Alps and their respective forelands, insights were gained into the distribution of densities at depth within the crust.
+By creating the first gravity constrained, 3D, structural and density model of the lithosphere focused on the Alps and their respective forelands, insights were gained into the distribution of densities at depth within the crust.
 The findings suggest that the present day Adriatic crust is both thinner (22.5 km) and denser (2800 kg/m3) than the European crust (27.5km, 2750 kg/m3).
-Crust derived from different terranes was also found to have significantly different densities with Alpine zones of Adriatic provenance.
+Crust derived from different terrains was also found to have significantly different densities with Alpine zones of Adriatic provenance.
 The Austro-Alpine and Southern Alps were found to be denser and those of European provenance such as the Helvetic Zone and Tauern Window to be less dense, indicating the respective plates prior to orogenesis may be assumed to have had similar crustal properties to the present day.

-Our modelled anomaly showed a good fit to the observed gravity with maximum misfits of around \pm 25 mGal across the whole region.
-It was further validated by density domains defined in the model corresponding to known tectonic features, large earthquakes corresponding to crustal density contrasts and surface vertical displacements corresponding to crustal thicknesses.

-The causes of these observations and correlations cannot be explained solely from the results of this work.
-Therefore, planned future modelling will generate thermal and rheological models to give further insight into the crustal architecture of the region as well the causes of the localisation of deformation and seismicity.
+The model generated reproduced a good fit to the observed gravity field in the region with maximum misfits of around $\pm$ 25 mgal across the whole region and was further validated by density domains defined in the model corresponding to known tectonic features, seismicity corresponding to crustal density contrasts and surface vertical displacements corresponding to crustal thicknesses.
+The causes of these observations and correlations are unable to be explained solely from the results of this work, therefore planned future modelling work will generate thermal and rheological models to give further insight into the crustal architecture of the region as well the causes of the localization of deformation and seismicity within the region.